Saidat23/devops.pbl/MERN.md

 });"

-Start the server using the command "
+Start the server using the command " node index.js " and you will see a message that says "Database connected successfully" which indicate that the backend has been configured.

 ![screenshot mongoDB connection string](https://github.com/Saidat23/devops.pbl/assets/138054715/49851b37-ef2b-4418-b106-fdc9aaff3f97)

+Next thing is to test it.

+#### Testing Backend Code without Frontend using RESTful API